In life, there are plenty of times we all feel like a hamster stuck on a wheel going nowhere!

 3. Project Summary

-The project summary is the most important part of your project status update.
+The project summary is an essential part of your project status update.
 It gives your reader an overview of the project, including location, key stakeholders, budget, timeline, and objective.

 The project summary is one of the active tools to gauge your projects.
 It is a good idea to make this area concise yet informative about all the aspects for easy monitoring and comprehension by all the concerned parties involved with your project.